 Microsoft Azure Government

-This cloud gives you a platform that is designed with the key principles of security, privacy and control, compliance, and transparency at the heart of it.
-Because of this, government entities will benefit from a physically isolated instance of Microsoft Azure that provides the highest level of security services to ensure that US government systems and applications can run seamlessly.
+This cloud gives you a platform designed with the key principles of security, privacy and control, compliance, and transparency at the heart.
+Because of this, government entities will benefit from a physically isolated instance of Microsoft Azure.
+It provides the highest level of security services to ensure that US government systems and applications can run seamlessly.

 There are hundreds of different services available for businesses, organizations, and agencies that are looking for cloud computing services.
 Among these services, there are full virtual machines, services for mobile and web apps, file storage, backups, and databases to name a few.

 What Microsoft Azure offers organizations is the ability to leverage the resources provided by the vast network of highly secure Microsoft servers.
-Doing this eliminates the need to host your own infrastructure which would come at great expense to both purchase and maintain.
+Doing this eliminates the need to host your own infrastructure.
+In turn, it could come at great expense to both purchase and maintain.

 By using Azure, on the other hand, you can pay for what you need and no more.
 And if the need arises to scale your environment, then you don’t need to worry about purchasing even more hardware to do so.

-With Azure, organizations can host email servers, user directories, web servers, databases, virtual machines, and file storage servers among other things.
-Taking advantage of what Azure has to offer means that organizations can basically hire a very secure data center that doesn’t cost as much as on-premises infrastructure.
+With Azure, organizations can host email servers, user directories, and web servers.
+Additionally, they can accommodate databases, virtual machines, and file storage servers among other things.
+Taking advantage of what Azure has to offers a host of benefits.
+It means that organizations can basically hire a very secure data center that doesn’t cost as much as on-premises infrastructure.

 Office 365 US Government